|Back to Main Print This Page Email to a Friend|

 - Bleeding abnormalities or the use of medications that thin the blood, such as heparin or warfarin

-Injected Alprostadil.
-Injected alprostadil (Caverject, Edex) uses a very small needle that the man inserts into the erectile tissue of his penis.
+Injected Alprostadil: Injected alprostadil (Caverject, Edex) is delivered through a very small needle that the man inserts into the erectile tissue of his penis.
 Although this treatment is very effective, some men find the injections to be painful or uncomfortable.

 The drug should not be injected more than 3 times a week or more than once within a 24-hour period.

-- The man inserts the tube into his urethral opening right after urination.
-(Urinating or urine leakage right after administration may reduce the amount of medication.)
+- You insert the tube into your urethral opening right after urination.
+(Urinating or urine leakage immediately after administration may reduce the amount of medication.)

-- He presses the button, which releases a pellet containing alprostadil.
+- Press the button to release a pellet containing alprostadil.

-- The man rolls his penis between his hands for 10 - 30 seconds to evenly distribute the drug.
-To avoid discomfort, the man should keep the penis as straight as possible during administration.
+- Roll your penis between your hands for 10 to 30 seconds to evenly distribute the drug.
+To avoid discomfort, keep your penis as straight as possible during administration.

-- The man should be upright, (sitting, standing or walking), for about 10 minutes after administration.
-By that time, he should have achieved an erection that lasts 30 - 60 minutes.
-(If a man lies on his back too soon after administration, blood flow to the penis may decrease and the erection may be lost.)
+- Stay upright (sitting, standing or walking) for about 10 minutes after administration.
+By that time, you should have achieved an erection that lasts 30 to 60 minutes.
+(If you lie on your back too soon after administration, blood flow to the penis may decrease and the erection may be lost.)